GiovaniFZ/my-website/README.md

 # Giv's Website

 ## Introduction
 Hey, this is my website!
-You will be able to know what I'm good on and how to contact me through there."
+You will be able to know what I'm good on and how to contact me through there.

 ## Used Technologies
 - React